dotnet/dotnet-monitor/documentation/api/parameters.md

 All other methods are considered `UserCode`. `UserCode` methods will have their parameters captured inline, meaning that the added log statements are performed synchronously inside your method, preserving the logger's scope.

-`SystemCode` methods will have their parameters captured asynchronous and without scope information.
+`SystemCode` methods will have their parameters captured asynchronously and without scope information.

 The [examples](#examples) include a mixture of `UserCode` and `SystemCode` to help showcase the difference.